Some of these links will take you to different pages, others will link further down this page.

 This base is designed with a dual-radius curve in order to fit onto the predrilled holes of all Astro-Physics refractors or other commercial telescopes that utilizes the same hole spacing.
 Fortunately, the spacing between the holes of most finder brackets is the same.
 The dovetail design of this base accepts these items:

-Although we assemble the bases for right-handed use, you can easily move the locking and stop screws to the opposite positions for left-handed people.
+Although we assemble the bases for right-handed use, you can easily move the stop screw to the opposite position and rotate 180° for left-handed people.
 Additionally, we have provided a central locking screw hole so that our traditional finder brackets can be used with this base.
 The second set of attachment holes are provided for shifting the base forward or backward as needed.

 Weight: 4.4 oz. (.13 kg)